RafayelGardishyan/TurtleCityFramework/README.md

 # TurtleCityFramework
 A framework to draw city attributes with turtle.
 To work with this module you have to:
+* Download this module to your project dir
+* Import this module
 * Make a scene in the Drawer class.
 * Call a function from the function list